 Melco Crown Gaming is one of six companies authorized by the Macau government to operate gaming activities in Macau.
 The Macau government has announced that until further assessment of the economic situation in Macau there will not be any increase in the number of concessions or subconcessions.
-However, the policies and laws of the Macau government could grant additional concessions or subconcessions, and we could face additional competition which could significantly increase the competition in Macau and cause us to lose or be unable to maintain or gain market share.
+However, the policies and laws of the Macau government could change and the Macau government could grant additional concessions or subconcessions, and we could face additional competition which could significantly increase the competition in Macau and cause us to lose or be unable to maintain or gain market share.